I had forgotten how much I’ve learned in my 10+ years of studying job interviewing, resume writing and job search strategy.

 - While I kept my notes, they were a little disorganized, which I’m sure detracted from my effectiveness and added to my stress.
 A contact management system like Jibberjobber would have been helpful.

 - I insisted on going it alone.
-I did pretty well at writing resumes and cover letters, but didn’t realize how badly I needed interview coaching.
+I did pretty well at writing resumes and cover letters, but a good pro could have done better, despite my editorial experience.
+And I didn’t realize how badly I needed interview coaching.